-High concurrency levels in ElectricAccelerator Developer Edition are enabled by the Electric File System (EFS).
+High concurrency levels in Accelerator are enabled by the Electric File System (EFS).
 When a job such as a compilation runs on a host, it accesses files such as source files and headers through EFS.
 EFS records detailed file access data for the build and returns that data to Electric Make.

-Electric Make acts as a file server for Agents, reading the correct file version from file systems and passing that information to the Agents.
+Electric Make acts as a file server for Agents, reading the correct file version from file systems on its machine and passing that information back to the Agents.
 Agents retain different file version information and do not rely on Electric Make's file sequencing ability to provide the correct version for a job.
 The Agent receives file data, downloads it into the kernel, notifying EFS, which then completes the original request.
-At the end of a job, the Agent returns any file modifications to Electric Make so it can apply changes to its file system.
+At the end of a job, Electric Agent returns any file modifications to Electric Make so it can apply changes to its local file systems.

-Chapter 2: System Requirements and Supported Platforms
+Chapter 2: Supported Platforms and System Requirements